 Aerial marker spheres are available in a variety of colors, including international orange, gloss white, or gloss yellow.
-Studies regarding the effectiveness of color for warning pilots have shown that intern tional orange is not the most effectiv for all lighting conditions (Electrical) Vorle 1986).
-The FAA suggests a combination of international orange, gloss white, or gl yellow for marking lines for aircraft.
-In bird collision studies, yellow has been shown useful because it reflects light better at dawn and dusk, and it does not blend in with the background colors as readily as rnational orange. int
+Studies regarding the effectiveness of color for warning pilots have shown that international orange is not the most effective color for all lighting conditions (Electrical World 1986).
+The FAA suggests a combination of international orange, gloss white, or gloss yellow for marking lines for aircraft.
+In bird collision studies, yellow has been shown useful because it reflects light better at dawn and dusk, and it does not blend in with the background colors as readily as international orange.

-Recommended spacing between spheres generally ranges from 30 to 100 m (100 to 8 ft) (Table 6.3 and Table 6.4).
+Recommended spacing between spheres generally ranges from 30 to 100 m (100 to 328 ft) (Table 6.3 and Table 6.4).
 For an existing line that crosses water, where the addition of aerial marker spheres may not be suitable, a separate (non-energized) cable for the purpose of holding the aerial markers could be installed.
 In this application, a larger size cable (visible to birds) should be used so that it does not contribute to bird collisions.
 This may provide adequate marking to reduce collisions.

-Device Utility Industry Manufacturer Spacing Lengths Used in Practices Recommendations Experimental Studies [†] Aerial Marker Spheres (Aviation Balls) 30 to 100 m (98.4 to 328 ft) apart (APLIC) Spacing is not critical and will depend upon local conditions.
+IABLE 6.3: Spacing and positioning for aerial marker spheres (aviation balls) [.]
+Device Utility Industry Practices Manufacturer Recommendations Spacing Lengths Used in Experimental Studies [†] Aerial Marker Spheres (Aviation Balls) 30 to 100 m (98.4 to 328 ft) apart (APLIC) Spacing is not critical and will depend upon local conditions.
 The general rule is 20 m (65.6 ft) apart (Preformed Line Products) Up to 100 m (328 ft) apart.
 Some studies staggered devices on parallel lines to increase visual density.
+Actual spacing depends on engineering requirements, manufacturer specifications, species involved, and